EU Novel Food legislation and other EU requirements applying to insect food producers

 In May 2022, the Parma-based Agency (EFSA) published the 5th opinion on edible insects, namely on the partially defatted house cricket (Acheta domesticus).

-On the 4 July 2022, EFSA published its 6th opinion on edible insects, namely on the safety of frozen and freeze-dried formulations of the lesser mealworm (Alphitobius diaperinus larva).
+On 4 July 2022, EFSA published its 6th opinion on edible insects, namely on the safety of frozen and freeze-dried formulations of the lesser mealworm (Alphitobius diaperinus larva).
 This authorisation is the second for this species and follows the EFSA opinion published in May 2022.

 2021